 Reflect, analyse different viewpoints and question assumptions or ideas that might be influencing your train of thought.
 With time and repetition, it’s possible to hone your critical thinking abilities.
 Here are three important tips to further develop critical thinking:

-If you’re eager to start working on your own critical thinking skills, a good way to get started is to become a more active listener.
-Don’t just hear what people are saying - listen actively to understand, considering the why and how behind their words, ideas and opinions.
+If you’re eager to start working on your own critical thinking skills, a good way to get started is to become a more attentive listener.
+Don’t just hear what people are saying - listen to understand, considering the why and how behind their words, ideas and opinions.
 Ask questions to get more data, and challenge assumptions or misconceptions.

 Take time to consider your approach.
 From the words you say to the actions you take, to the behaviour and opinions of those around you.
 By focusing more on these different aspects, rather than simply letting them pass you by, you can start to master the basics of critical thinking.